Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 2

-Add broth, zucchini, and green beans to the pan.
+Add broth, zucchini, and green beans.

 3